ytyfeng/data-analysis/README.md

-# data-analysis
-Data analysis jupyter notebooks using Pandas and python

-Developed for a biology lab class to make box plots and diagrams to visualize data
+# Data Analysis For Biology Experiments
+Using Python to automate Mann-Whitney U Ranked Test and data visualization